-13. There are no legal implications.
+There are no legal implications.

-Staffing Implications: Comments of Head of People and Business Change
+Comments of Head of People and Business Change

-14. There are no specific HR issues arising as a result of the report.
+There are no HR issues arising directly from this report.
 Clearly the work of the audit team is critical in giving assurance that the work of the Council is being undertaken within the set policies and procedures.